nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Getting Started

 1. Ensure that you have Java 11 or above installed.
+You can
 2. Download the latest version of `TermiNUS` from [here](https://github.com/AY2122S1-CS2113T-T10-2/tp/releases/).
 3. When you first start the program, you will be greeted with our banner: